 A dreamy city

 Florence is one dreamy city, in Tuscany, which features exquisite architecture with lots of Renaissance influence, beautiful and intricate domes, fascinating churches, and famous museums.
-In case you don’t know where to start your sightseeing tour of the city, make sure to check out our list of the top 10 famous buildings in Florence, before heading out.
+In case you don’t know where to start your sightseeing tour of the city, make sure to check out our list of the famous buildings in Florence, before heading out.

 Get Trip101 in your inbox

 You can buy and claim online, even after you've left home.
 Travel insurance from WorldNomads.com is available to people from 140 countries.
 It’s designed for adventurous travellers with cover for overseas medical, evacuation, baggage and a range of adventure sports and activities.